epigenelabs/inmoose/docs/source/limma.rst

 Introduction
 ============

-:mod:`limma` is package for the analysis of gene expression microarray data, especially the use of linear models for analysing designed experiments and the assessment of differential expression. :mod:`limma` provides the ability to analyse comparisons between many RNA targets simultaneously in arbitrarily complicated designed experiments.
+:mod:`limma` is a package for the analysis of gene expression microarray data, especially the use of linear models for analysing designed experiments and the assessment of differential expression. :mod:`limma` provides the ability to analyse comparisons between many RNA targets simultaneously in arbitrarily complicated designed experiments.
 Empirical Bayesian methods are used to provide stable results even when the number of arrays is small.
 The linear model and differential expression functions apply to all gene expression technologies, including microarrays, RNA-Seq and quantitative PCR.